In this section

 What is spinal muscular atrophy (SMA)?

 Childhood onset occurs in one in 10,000 live births.
-The adult onset form occurs in one in 100,000 people.

 What causes spinal muscular atrophy?